The following article shows some of the possibilities how XML

 WHERE deptno = p_deptno;

 First of all you create a new document handle.
-Next you create the
+Next

-child node to the main node.
+appended as child node to the main node.
 The returned handle is used as root node for

 subsequent calls.